 - 1. There shall be no limit of entries in the local Branch contest.
 If there is only one entry, the Counselor may declare the author submitting the paper the Branch winner. - 2.
-Each Branch normally enters the first place winning paper in the next level contest.
-Exception: If there are limited participation from student branches then a student branch may enter more than one paper for the contest.
-In that case, however, the following conditions would apply: - (1) If there is only one student branch with more than one team participating then all teams would compete for the three prizes. - (2) If there are two student branches participating then each branch would receive at least one prize. - (3) If there are more than three branches participating then only top team from top three different branches would be entitled to win the prizes. - 3.
+Each Branch normally enters the first place winning paper in the next level contest. - 3.
 No paper may be entered in the Area or Regional contest without the prior approval and certification of the Branch Counselor.